Rockncoder/FP-JS/README.md

   "The Magical World of Functional Programming: Part 1: Thinking Functionally" by K Anand Kumar http://amzn.to/1HPzRro
+  It is a two part book series, but I only pulled ideas from the first.

 Another great book, but a more challenging read is:
   Structure and Interpretation of Computer Programs